 “I want you to know that I’m always here for you,” he says.
 I can tell he wants to say more, but Chad is looking across the bar at us.

-I look at him, “You’re one of my best friends.
+I look at him.
+“You’re one of my best friends.
 I know this,” I say.
 I leave it at that.

 The night brings more shots and as I start feeling more confident myself, I tell Chad something.
 “You know, I don’t know where this will go,” I slur.